 With at-home sperm analysis, such as what’s offered here at Legacy, you are able to collect your sample in the comfort of your home.
 The Legacy sperm testing kit includes a special buffering medium that keeps your sample viable for up to 48 hours, as opposed to the usual 60 minutes.
 The sample is shipped overnight to the lab, where a technician will analyze it.

-Semen volume refers to the volume of the entire sample set to the lab.
-A normal semen volume is 1.5 mL to 4.5 mL; lower than 1.5mL is considered “low” and higher than 4.5mL is considered “high.”7 A low semen volume, known as hypospermia, could be caused by a variety of structural issues in or illnesses of the male reproductive system, and can contribute to subfertility.8
+Semen volume refers to the volume of the entire sample sent to the lab.
+A normal semen volume is 1.5 mL to 4.5 mL; lower than 1.5mL is considered “low” and higher than 4.5mL is considered “high.”

-These values refer to the total number of sperm in a particular quantity of semen as well how concentrated those sperm are within the semen.
-Fifteen million sperm per milliliter of semen is considered a normal sperm concentration, but researchers have noted that concentrations under 40 million/mL may impede chances of pregnancy.9,10
+Fifteen million sperm per milliliter of semen is considered a normal sperm concentration, but researchers have noted that concentrations under 40 million/mL may impede chances of pregnancy.

 Non-motile sperm may be slow, sluggish, or completely immobile (not moving at all).
-Poor sperm motility or asthenospermia/asthenozoospermia is diagnosed when less than 32% of the sperm are able to move efficiently.9
+Poor sperm motility or asthenospermia is diagnosed when less than 32% of the sperm are able to move efficiently.

-On more comprehensive reports, you may get a few other results, such as:
+On more comprehensive sperm testing results, you may also get a few other parameters, such as: